Corasinth/k-plus/config/README.md

 The dead symbol layer also only reverts to the previous layer once you release a key, so as long as you aren't tapping the same key, you can often get away with typing two characters on the dead layer, rather than one (handy for bigrams like `${` and `+=`).

-### **Nav**
+### **Ext**

 The Vim 'nav' is hardly worth mentioning.
-The actual nav layer is heavily based on DreymaR's Extend (see Additional Resources in the root [README.md](../README.md)).
+The actual nav layer is heavily based on DreymaR's Extend (see Additional Resources in the root [README.md](../README.md)), thus the naming.
 It orients around left hand homerow mods and right hand arrow keys, which when combined let you do any of the navigating, highlighting, deleting, copying, pasting, and similar tasks one might need when editing text.

 Check out the layer for the full list of shortcuts and keys used.